rustwasm/book/src/game-of-life/implementing.md

 ## Rendering to Canvas Directly from Memory

-Generating (and allocating) a `String` in Rust and then having `wasm-bindgen` convert it to a valid JavaScript string is expensive.
-Instead of our current `render` method, we can return a pointer to the start of the array.
+Generating (and allocating) a `String` in Rust and then having `wasm-bindgen` convert it to a valid JavaScript string makes unnecessary copies of the universe's cells.
+Instead of our current `render` method, we can return a pointer to the start of the cells array.
 The JavaScript code knows the width and height of the universe, and can read the bytes that make up the cells directly.
-This is a more efficient design, but requires us to the conversion from bytes to visual output in JavaScript.
+This design does not copy the universe's cells or tax the JavaScript garbage collector with allocations, but we must directly read the cells' bytes from WebAssembly's linear memory in JavaScript.
 Instead of rendering unicode text, we'll switch to using the [Canvas API].
 We will use this design in the rest of the tutorial.

 [Canvas API]: https://developer.mozilla.org/en-US/docs/Web/API/Canvas_API